Franz Hillenkamp

 Franz Hillenkamp (March 18, 1936 – August 22, 2014) was a German scientist known for his development of the laser microprobe mass analyzer and, with Michael Karas, matrix-assisted laser desorption/ionization (MALDI).

 Early life and education

 Franz Hillenkamp was born in 1936 in Essen, Germany.
 He attended high school in Lünen, graduating in 1955.
-He received a M.S. degree in electrical engineering from Purdue University in 1961.
+He received an M.S. degree in electrical engineering from Purdue University in 1961.
 He received a Ph.D.
-(Dr.-Ing.) from the Technische Universität München in 1966 with a thesis entitled “An Absolutely Calibrated Calorimeter for the Measurement of Pulsed Laser Radiation.”
+(Dr.-Ing.) from the Technical University of Munich in 1966 with a thesis entitled “An Absolutely Calibrated Calorimeter for the Measurement of Pulsed Laser Radiation.”

 Academic career

 Hillenkamp was a professor at Goethe University Frankfurt in Frankfurt from 1982 to 1986.
 In 1986, he became a professor on the Medical Faculty of the University of Münster where he remained until his retirement in 2001.

 Laser microprobe

 In 1973, Hillenkamp developed a high performance laser microprobe mass spectrometer with a spatial resolution of 0.5 μm and sub-attogram limit of detection for lithium atoms.
 This instrument was commercialized as the LAMMA 500 and was one of the first laser desorption mass spectrometers to be used for mass spectrometry imaging of tissue.
 The later LAMMA 1000 was also based on a Hillenkamp design.